XYIheng/kea_doc/docs/source/part1/first_property.rst

 .. figure:: ../../images/weditor-usage2.png
     :align: center

-    Dump layout from weditor
+    Dump hierachy from weditor

 Once connected to the weditor.
 You can click :guilabel:`Dump Hierachy` to refresh the elements (aka. dump hierachy) every time your screen changes.
-Or you can enable the automatic dump layout to avoid manuelly refresh the elements.
+Or you can enable the automatic dump hierachy to avoid manuelly refresh the elements.

 You can click an element and inspect its attributes.

 **3. Write your first property**

-We have a simple function to check in this app: The search input box should not be cleared after rotation.
+We have a simple function to check in this app: **The search input box should not be cleared after rotation.**

 Now, let's write the precondition.
 This should be a unique feature in the start of the function.
 We want to check the search input box, so let's move to the search function first.
 By clicking the :guilabel:`search` button, you can enter the search edit page.
 Obviously, the unique feature of this page should be the search input box itself.

-**Dump layout in weditor.
+**Dump hierachy in weditor.
 Click the search box to inspect its attributes.**

 .. figure:: ../../images/weditor-prop1.png
     :align: center